Community Drug Alerts

 • Very high heart rate and blood pressure

-Get tips on how to stay safe if using drugs.
+For tips to stay safe if using drugs, click here.

 Drugs found through Sanguen Health Centre’s Drug Checking Program